RVAGameJams/learn2love/pages/02-06-mapping.md

 - tables are just a data type in Lua that can be used to build data structures like lists and dictionaries
 - dictionaries are key-value storages used to centralize similar-purpose data in one place and make it easier to look the data up
-- maps are data structures used to map data from one place to another, and a dictionary is one type of map
+- maps are data structures used to translate one type of information to another, and a dictionary is one type of map

 Dictionaries are the only types of map we'll be concerned about here, but know that maps generally refer to instances of data structures that do mapping.
 There are often discrepancies in terminology between mathematics and the various fields in computer science.